Anadea/anadea_blog/content/posts/best-countries-for-outsourcing-software-development-in-2026/index.md

 According to the report by Gartner, spending in the Indian IT sector is expected to exceed [$176 billion](https://www.gartner.com/en/newsroom/press-releases/2025-11-18-gartner-forecasts-india-it-spending-to-exceed-176-billion-us-dollars-in-2026) in 2026.
 It will be a more than 10% increase compared to 2025.

 In the 2024/2025 financial year, the country's IT market employed over [5.8 million](https://www.meity.gov.in/ministry/our-groups/details/software-industry-promotion-gN1EDOtQWa) tech professionals.
 In recent years, the country has shifted its focus from legacy support to GenAI and digital transformation.
 That’s why today, Indian experts are often hired for the most innovative projects in different countries around the world.
+Gartner expects IT services spending in India to grow 11.1% in 2026, with double-digit growth of 12–14% projected over the following years.

 In addition to this, India is among the top 5 most technologically advanced countries in the world, according to the rankings published by [CEOWORLD Magazine](https://ceoworld.biz/2025/07/21/ranked-most-technologically-advanced-countries-in-the-world-2025/).